fpmrqs/aceplay-aws-springboot-template/README.md

 # Makers Aceplay Spring Boot & AWS Seed

-This is a seed project for the Aceplay Engineering Project.
+This is a seed project for the Aceplay Engineering project.

 It comes set up with: